tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 A commonly used form of randomness in FactoryBot is [sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#global-sequences).
 When defining a factory, you can use the `sequence` method to have a block of code run each time a particular attribute needs to be generated.
 These are known as [inline sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#inline-sequences).

-A common use case for inline sequences is to avoid issues with uniqueness constraints.
-For example, if a `User` record requires a unique `username`, then you can leverage a sequence to append an ever-increasing number to the end of it.
+A common use case for inline sequences is to avoid triggering uniqueness constraints.
+For example, if a `User` record requires a unique `username` you can use a sequence append an ever-increasing number to the end of it.

 ```ruby
 factory :user